Dr-Terrible/ineluctable-overlay/README.md

 Ineluctable Overlay offers a repository of Gentoo ebuilds made by me (Mauro Toffanin, official Gentoo/FreeBSD Arch Tester) for projects that I am interested in and are not yet available through Portage tree.

-Feel free to fork and add more ebuilds; pull requests are always welcome.

 ## Managing This Overlay